 The Waikato region encompasses the Waikato, Matamata–Piako, Waipā and South Waikato districts, and Hamilton city.
 This is smaller than the Waikato regional council area, which extends to the King Country, Taupō, Hauraki and the Coromandel Peninsula, and parts of Rotorua district.

-Although it has been cold-shouldered as a brash newcomer by the traditional four main centres (Auckland, Wellington, Christchurch and Dunedin), Hamilton has a population that far surpasses that of Dunedin.
+Although it has been cold-shouldered as a brash newcomer by the traditional four main centres (Auckland, Wellington, Christchurch and Dunedin), Hamilton’s population far surpasses that of Dunedin.

 Waikato was the stage on which some of the most significant dramas in New Zealand history were enacted.
-Settled in the 13th century by Māori from the Tainui waka (canoe), the region was densely populated by the beginning of the 19th century.
+Settled in the 13th century by Māori from the Tainui waka (canoe), the region was densely populated in the early 19th century.
 From that time Māori began to adopt European practices – some beneficial, others not.
 Farming enabled Waikato tribes to grow produce for local and overseas markets.
 Musket warfare, however, contributed to instability and migrations within and beyond the region.

 A desire to protect their lands, culture and mana prompted some tribes to elect a king in 1858.
 They chose a Waikato chief, Pōtatau Te Wherowhero, and since then the Kīngitanga (King movement) has been based in Waikato.
 The movement was immediately seen by the government as a threat.
 In 1863 troops invaded Waikato to punish the King’s followers and confiscate their fertile lands.
 By mid-1864 western and central Waikato was in Pākehā hands and many of its Māori inhabitants were in exile in lands to the south, which became known as the King Country.